Geert Huinink: Photon Project

 Alco Lammers was again Geert's partner in the collaboration under the Photon Project alias.
 One of their major hits was with the track "Enlightenment" released in 2000.
 The track features a melody played by what sounds like a symphony orchestra and features a whispering sample by Gary Oldman from the movie Léon: The Professional.
 It goes:

 I like these calm little moments before the storm.
 Can you hear it?
 It's like when you put your head to the grass and you can hear the growin', you can hear the insects, z-z-z-z-zah!"

 "Enlightenment" stops short of 12 minutes in playing time, of which 4–5 minutes consists of soothing symphony.
 The B-side of this release is "Illumination".
 "Illumination" focuses more on the Trancier part even though it also has a slight orchestrated breakdown in the middle.
 It clocks in at 10 minutes and 30 seconds.
 The track "Enlightenment" was remixed by Geert Huinink himself in 2005 and released as a free mp3 on the Internet, and also appears on the Black Hole Recordings: Best of 1997–2004 compilation.

 A successful remix of Andain's "Beautiful Things" (as Photon Project) appeared on notable compilations.

 Work with Tiësto

-In addition to working with Tiësto's Black Hole label, Geert is also credited with writing and producing the title track for Tiesto's Elements of Life album.
+In addition to working with Tiësto's Black Hole Recordings label, Geert is also credited with writing and producing the title track for Tiesto's Elements of Life album.
 On Tiesto's earlier Just Be release, Geert has been credited as co-composing the expansive lead track "Forever Today" as well as "A Tear in the Open".
 In 2001 a remix of OceanLab's hit "Clear Blue Water" was done.

 This table summarizes the work Geert has performed on Tiesto albums: